We just spent a half hour with Sarah Palin one hour ago.

 Do you think somebody else should pay for your health insurance?

-Oh, yeah, do you think you should pay for somebody else's?
+Do you think you should pay for somebody else's?

 No way.

-But then you start asking specifics based on the contents into the House of the Senate bills, and it changes dramatically, and AP even reports this.
+But then you start asking specifics based on the contents into the House of the Senate bills, and it changes dramatically.

-And before telling you some of the quotes in this story, I have to tell you that it's it's probably even much worse than the story indicates.
+And before telling you some of the quotes in this story, I have to tell you that it's probably even much worse than the story indicates.

 Because I'm surprised by the quotes they use in this story.

-Americans are worried about hidden costs in the fine print of health care overhaul legislation, and AP poll says that's creating new challenges for President Obama as he tries to close the deal with a handful of Democrat doubters in the Senate.
+An AP poll says that's creating new challenges for President Obama as he tries to close the deal with a handful of Democrat doubters in the Senate.

-The poll found that 43% oppose health care plans, 41% are in support, 15% remain neutral or undecided.
+The poll found that 43% oppose health care plans, 41% are in support.

 Well, for one, I know nobody wants to pay taxes for anybody else to go to the doctor.